Rules & Policies for IBS

 NOTE: Only large (greater than 3' x 5') advertising blimps/balloons will be considered and all approved balloons must be securely tethered/anchored to the booth structure.

-UAS – Unmanned Aerial Systems includes all of the following:
+UAS – Unmanned Aerial System includes all of the following:

-NOTE: UASs are strictly prohibited, indoors or outdoors.
-For more information on the use of UAS's please contact show management at [email protected]
+NOTE: Unmanned Aerial Systems are strictly prohibited, indoors or outdoors.
+For more information on the use of Unmanned Aerial Systems, please contact show management at [email protected].

 Booth Design & Construction Regulations